 Choosing a high school used to be fairly straightforward – in many communities, parents often had only two choices – either go with the only Jewish institution in town, or trust the public schools.
 Now we are lucky to have a range of options for students, even within the Jewish community.
 And yet, even with all of these choices, some children are still underserved.
 With rising student debt and a challenging economy, this choice has become even more important.

 Finally, there’s another option: The first Torah-based Career Focused high school.

 The Builder School is a coed, Zionistic, Modern Orthodox Yeshiva High School in Bergen County that focuses on empowering students who are driven to be future-ready.
-Our school combines comprehensive and rigorous academics with technical and professional courses at a career level.
+Our school combines comprehensive academics with technical and professional courses at a career level.
 Our educational model comprises individual, career-focused academies operating as a cohesive whole.
 Our goal is to provide a dynamic, specialized, student-centered environment that embraces the whole person.

 Inspired by our belief in the worldview of תורה ומדע, Torah u-Madda, the school strives to infuse students with religious ideals, values, and scholarship.
 At The Builder School, we do not isolate our students from the world; instead, we empower them to be successful observant Jews in the real world.

 Our לימודי קודש, Judaic Studies, staff members represent the values we embrace and serve as real Modern Orthodox role models to our students.
 Our academy faculty will consist of experienced educators who are professionals in their area of expertise.
 Licensed teachers will teach our core college preparatory classes.